nyusziful/use-advanced-nlp-and-tone-analyser-to-analyse-speaker-insights/README.md

 - On IBM Cloud, create a [Tone Analyzer](https://cloud.ibm.com/catalog/services/tone-analyzer) service.

+  > M: Again, tell how to search for this service.
+Let what plan to select.

 ![tone-service](doc/source/images/tone-service.png)

 - In Tone Analyzer Dashboard, Click on **Services Credentials**

+  > M: Tell how to go to tone analyzer dashboard

 - Click on **New credential** and add a service credential as shown.
 Once the credential is created, copy and save the credentials in a text file for using it in later steps in this code pattern.